tintin10q/computational-linguistics-summary/Data/Symbol.md

 # Symbols

-A symbol is what you decide is your smallest unit.
-This can be [tokens](Token.md), words etc whatever you want.
+A symbol is what you decide is your smallest unit when doing analysis.
+This can be [tokens](Token.md), [Words](Words.md) etc whatever you want.